- Handsome exterior styling

-- Intriguing new turbo-4
+- Much-needed new turbo-4

-- Active safety tech should be standard
+- Active safety tech costs extra on most models

 - A little narrow inside

-- Push-button shifters not our favorite
+- Pushbutton shifter isn’t our favorite

 features & specs